Working as a Student

 As an EU student you can start working whenever you find a suitable job.
 Of course, all standard aspects such as employment agreements, tax payments, etc. must be properly arranged.

 As a non-EU citizen, you must obtain a residence permit if you wish to stay in Estonia for a longer period than your visa allows.
 Different conditions apply if you are a family member of an EU citizen.

 Check below for common scenarios:

 - Working during studies.
 The temporary residence permit for study is given for one year the longest.
 You must re-apply for this permit every year.

 - As a student you are allowed to work during your studies, just keep in mind that your employment should not interfere with the quality of your academic work.
-No specific conditions or criteria apply when you are working during your studies.
+Students holding a temporary residence permit must study full-time (at least 22.5 ECTS per semester).